 There are many different flight modes (stabilization modes) for a quadcopters, depending on the kind of quadcopter or flight controller.
 The most common flight modes being rate mode (aka manual mode or acro mode in KK2 boards), Self-level mode (aka horizon mode in multiwii, Naze32), Attitude mode, GPS hold (aka Loiter mode) and so on.

 Each flight mode is designed for different flying purposes, and might use different sensors and electronics modules.
 For example for the self-level mode, it uses the Gyro sensor and accelerometer, and the copter will always try to balance itself when you are hovering.
 But manual mode only uses Gyro, and the copter doesn’t level itself.
 Once you tilt it, it just keeps going that direction until you manually correct the angle, thus the name “manual mode”.
 Self-level mode is good but it’s not perfect, you will still find the quadcopter drifting around.
 Also it tends to wobble and vibrate a bit because of the the fact that it’s constantly trying to balance itself.
-Therefore many FPV’ers including myself prefer to fly in rate mode, and the result is a lot more smoother, and it becomes fairly easy to control too once you get used to it.
+This is why many FPV’ers including myself prefer to fly in rate mod – the result is a lot more smoother, and it becomes fairly easy to control too once you get used to it.

 Good Beginner Drones